 I was recently on the subway in New York City, and I saw an ad for a popular food delivery service that read “Order food like a New Yorker”.
 I thought to myself, “Is ordering food something that defines a New Yorker now?”
 Nowadays, most people do not cook and there is lack of perceived value in preparing a meal.
-Cooking seems like a task that we are all “supposed to do”, but many people don’t know why or how to start.
 There are many benefits to cooking, and opening up that food delivery app should be a last resort.
 Here are 5 reasons to ditch the delivery and break out the pots and pans tonight:

 Natalie Rizzo is a Master of Science candidate in Nutrition and Exercise Physiology at Teachers College, Columbia University.
 While in school, Natalie works for Veggiecation, where she conducts healthy kids cooking classes and teaches nutrition education to children.
 Natalie is also passionate about living an active lifestyle, and she works for a Board Certified Specialist in Sports Dietetics (CSSD).